submindraikou/ePortfolio/README.md

 ![CurrentImage](/Images/CurrentMe.PNG)

 Howdy!
-My name is Thomas Avila and I am one of the Sophomore Advisors for the University Honors first year experience at LechFadden.
 From here you can find out more about me and what I have done.
+Please don't be too harsh in judging me.

 [About me](/ePortfolio/About)